DavidGWheeler/Portfolio/README.md

 - Referenced this site for an example of the three column layout I wanted for a three column portion of my page: http://matthewjamestaylor.com/blog/equal-height-columns-3-column.htm

 - Time stamp and a few css styles were copied from lab starter code (where noted with comments).

+- http://www.favicon-generator.org used to find and edit my favicon.